 In addition to the standard admissions requirements for all programs at the school, students applying for admission in blended (online) programs must demonstrate commitment of availability during delivery, possession of an electronic device capable of Internet connectivity, and access to Internet.
-If needed, a new laptop computer may be added to the student's finance package at a nominal cost.
+If needed, a new laptop computer may be added to the student's finance package at a nominal cost or no cost.
 Note that students' lack of comfort using computers or reliable Internet connection may impair their ability to complete the program, and that students must physically avail themselves for employment upon completion.
 Online programs do not have any specialized fees in addition to regular tuition.
+No specialized software is needed for online programs, except for a medical office simulation software already loaded in student laptops and on campus desktop computers as it is needed for the Medical Billing and Coding program.

-Students applying for admission in the PharmacyTechnicianorMassageTherapyProgramwith a felony or misdemeanor conviction may not be admitted in the program or qualify for licensure., which is a common employment requirement.
+Students applying for admission in the Pharmacy Technician or Massage Therapist program with a felony or misdemeanor conviction may not be admitted in the program or qualify for licensure., which is a common employment requirement.
+Students applying for enrollment in the Massage Therapist program may not have pending background check results past the cancellation period.
 Students applying for enrollment in the Surgical Technology program should be aware that they may not be eligible for clinical rotation assignment due to facility required background checks.
 Students who do not complete clinical rotation are not eligible for graduation.
 ACHT may not be held responsible should a student enroll despite their own knowledge of a criminal record, regardless of results of background checks run by the school upon enrollment.

 Admissions requirements are based on an individual's ability to succeed in the program.
 A commitment to learning and the desire to pursue a career are important considerations.
 The American College of Healthcare and Technology does not sponsor visa to students from other countries or vouch for student status and any associated/related charges.
 American College does not require, offer, or accept ESL (English as Second Language) or TOEFL (Test of English as a Foreign Language) testing transfer or equivalency services.
 Instruction offered at American College of Healthcare and Technology is offered in English only.
 The level of proficiency accepted is equivalent to a high school graduate (proof of graduation required).
-Foreign transcripts may be evaluated at the request of the college at the cost of the student.
+Foreign transcripts will be evaluated at the request of the college at the cost of the student.
 The entire admissions process is conducted in English to ensure applicant's competency in the language.